Medtech Accelerator Switzerland: Programs & Criteria

 3. Venture Kick — Medtech track

-Venture Kick has funded several Swiss medtech companies (CHF 150,000 non-dilutive).
+Venture Kickhas supported several Swiss medtech companies with staged non-dilutive support and access to a strong investor network.
 Medtech startups with a clear IP strategy and a TRL 4+ prototype consistently perform well in Phase 2 and 3.

 Medtech-specific evaluation criteria at Venture Kick: